 The result of quartz sandstone that has been transformed into a very hard material after undergoing extreme heat and pressure related to tectonic compression

-Not the same as engineered quartz (more on this later!)
+Not the same as quartz (more on this later!)

 Quartzite is known for being hard and durable.
-Conveniently, it also perfectly fits in with today’s interior design trends, as it tends to have luxurious white and cream tones.
-It’s easy to maintain, since it's very hard and doesn't easily absorb liquds and spills.
-And as long as it’s sealed after installation, quartzite can make for a very long-lasting and visually striking countertop or kitchen island.
+Conveniently, it also perfectly fits in with today’s interior design trends, as it frequently comes in white and cream tones.
+It’s easy to care for, and as long as it’s sealed after installation, can make for a very long-lasting and visually striking countertop or kitchen island.

 But how does it stack up with better-known surface materials?

-Aesthetically, this means that engineered quartz slabs tend to have consistent coloration throughout the material.
-There's not much variation between quartz slabs, since they're all produced in a factory setting, and are made to look the same.
-And because quartz is a manufactured material, quartz countertops can be found in an endless array of colors, from those that mimic natural tones to vibrant reds and blues.
+Aesthetically, this means that engineered quartz slabs tend to have consistent veining throughout.
+It can be found in an endless array of colors, from those that mimic natural tones to vibrant reds and blues.

-Both granite and quartzite are very hard, durable, natural stones.
-Both granite and quartzite countertops are typically sealed upon installation, since they are somewhat porous and may absorb stains over time if left un-sealed.
+Both granite and quartzite are natural stones and should be sealed upon installation.
 They’re long-lasting and easy to clean.

-The most noticeable difference between granite and quartzite is that quartzite, a metamorphic stone, tends to have a lighter, more translucent look than most granites.
-This aesthetic feature makes it an appealing option to homeowners who love the look of marble, but not the upkeep.
+Quartzite, however, is even harder than granite and more resistant to scratches and chips over time.
+It also tends to have a lighter, more translucent look than most granites, which makes it an appealing option to homeowners who love the appearance of marble, but not the upkeep.

 Our verdict?
 Quartzite is worth every penny.
 Natural stone never goes out of style, and a quartzite countertop, island, or vanity will add lasting value to your home.